sportyCodey/C/README.md

 Programs from the Advanced Operating Systems class: OS
 ******************************************************

-Prograrms from the C and Unix class: C and Unix
+Programs from the C and Unix class: C and Unix
 ******************************************************

 I took one class on C and Unix and an Advanced Operating Systems class that used C. I haven't done any personal projects in C, but here are some class assignments that I have completed.
 I still code in C, however; as of now, I'm mainly reviewing the C language, the theory, and the syntax.